Tutorial | Image classification without code#

 Create the project#

-From the Dataiku homepage, select +New Project > DSS tutorials > ML Practitioner > Image Classification without Code.
+1. From the Dataiku Design homepage, click + New Project > DSS tutorials > ML Practitioner > Image Classification without Code.

-In the Flow, you’ll see two folders called bean_images_train and bean_images_test that contain the images for our classification model.
+In the Flow, you’ll see two folders called bean_images_train and bean_images_test that contain the images on which we’ll train and test our classification model.
 The images are stored in managed folders, which is a requirement for running image classification models in Dataiku.

-Take a moment to browse the files in the bean_images folder to get a sense of the images we’ll be classifying.
-The nearly 500 images are divided into three subfolders by class: healthy, bean_rust, and angular_leaf_spot.
+2. Observe how the nearly 500 images are divided into three subfolders by class: healthy, bean_rust, and angular_leaf_spot.

 Images are organized into three folders depending on class.

-3. In the recipe Settings tab, select +Add Level Mapping and set the Folder level to 1, and the Column name to target.
+5. Set the Folder level to 1 and the Column name to target.

 This creates a column called target that contains the name of the folder where each image is located, which is the image’s category, or class.